VatsaDev/nanoChatGPT/README.md

 <Bot> ... <endOfText>
 ```

-The training data is a cleaned up, conversational version of the PersonaChat Dataset, compressed into a single `input.txt`.
-It is trained on the gpt-2-medium model, as that was the best colab could handle.

 ## Demo
 to view its capabilites, simply run the colab, the whole thing should take around ~5 minutes on a t4 instance.
 If you look at both outputs, you would notice the model definitly requires prompting, with the ideal prompting being